tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 can be mitigated by having many Origins share the same rate-limit value.

-Some deployments MAY choose to relax these requirements, such as in cases where the origins being accessed are ubiquitous or do not represent user interaction.
+Some deployments MAY choose to relax these requirements, such as in cases where the origins being accessed are ubiquitous or do not correspond to user-specific behavior.

 ## Collusion Among Different Entities {#collusion}